 It is why the media, 96% of donations went to Hillary.

-And what makes what they do so wrong is that they disguise fair and balanced reporting as uh they put their opinion in a disguise of fair and balanced reporting, like ABC, NBC last night refusing to report that DeSantis had won the governorship.
+And what makes what they do so wrong is that they disguise fair and balanced reporting as they put their opinion in a disguise of fair and balanced reporting, like ABC, NBC last night refusing to report that DeSantis had won the governorship.

-You have CBS's Dan Rather and M SNBC Sir Scarborough, all in the campus, Stacey Abrams, her campaign manager admitted it on the airways, and the list goes on and on.
+UFCBS's Dan Rather and MSNBC's Joe Scarborough, all in the camp of Stacey Abrams, her campaign manager, admitted it on the airwaves.

-This is opinion reporting disguised as journalism plain and simple.
+This is opinion reporting disguised as journalism, plain and simple.

 Jeff, last word.